Most Famous Badminton Logos

 Logo Orleans Masters Badminton

-The Orléans Masters Badminton emblem is filled with expressiveness and vibrant design, matching the spirit of competition.
-On the left is a shuttlecock with multiple feather colors resembling flashes or sparks flying upward.
+The Orléans Masters Badminton emblem is expressive and vibrant, reflecting the spirit of competition.
+On the left is a shuttlecock with multiple feather colors, resembling flashes or sparks as it flies upward.
 The color scheme underscores the energy and diversity of competitions involving athletes from various nations.
 The bold-lettered tournament name is complemented by a contrasting inscription “BADMINTON,” executed in playful pink, enhancing the logo’s friendliness.
-It conveys a cheerful atmosphere, uplifting the spectators’ and participants’ moods.
+It conveys a cheerful atmosphere, uplifting the moods of spectators and participants.

 Malaysia Masters